MASSHUU12/ipz/README.md

 php artisan serve --host=0.0.0.0 --port=8000
 ```

-The application will be available at `http://localhost:8000`.
+API will be available at `http://localhost:8000`.

 8. **Run the React development server (frontend):**